 Taking Individual Courses

-Students may enroll in City Vision College and take a courses at any time by following the procedures outlined above and paying the applicable fees.
+Students may enroll in City Vision University and take a courses at any time by following the procedures outlined above and paying the applicable fees.
 The courses are available for professional development and personal enrichment.
 It is not necessary to be a part of either a certificate or degree completion program.

 We encourage you to print this page for future reference.
 You can find additional consumer information here.

-While City Vision College is nationally accredited by the Distance Education and Training Council and is recognized by the United States Department of Education we cannot guarantee credit transferability to any given school as transfer of academic credit is determined by the receiving institution
+While City Vision University is nationally accredited by the Distance Education Accrediting Council and is recognized by the United States Department of Education we cannot guarantee credit transferability to any given school as transfer of academic credit is determined by the receiving institution.